Chapter 4

 form a kind of double "funnel" around the axis of

-rotation in the center of which lies a black hole (Fig.4.28).
+rotation, in the center of which lies a black hole

-Because most of the energy generated by the disk is radiated by
+(Fig.4.28).
+Because most of the energy generated by the disk is

-scattering and re-emission of radiation also occur on the inner
+absorptions, scattering and re-emission of radiation also occur

-resulting disk radiation will be strongly non-isotropic : most radiation will be emitted
+the resulting disk radiation will be strongly non-isotropic: most radiation will be emitted by a

-the axis of rotation, its apparent luminosity may exceed the
+of rotation, its apparent luminosity may exceed the Eddington

 Eddington luminosity).
 In addition, the strong flux of